-Microsoft’s DirectCompute API for GPU Computing is supported on NVIDIA’s DX10 and DX11 class GPUs under both Windows VISTA and Windows 7.
+Microsoft’s DirectCompute API for GPU Computing is supported on NVIDIA’s DX10 and DX11 class GPUs under Windows VISTA and later versions of Windows.
 Simply install the latest drivers from www.nvidia.com/drivers and applications that rely on DirectCompute will immediately have access to the massive parallel computing power of NVIDIA GPUs to create compelling experiences in consumer and professional applications.

 As part of the DirectCompute presentation at the Game Developer Conference (GDC) in March 2009 in San Francisco CA, NVIDIA presented three demonstrations running on an NVIDIA GeForce GTX 280 GPU.

-As a processor company, NVIDIA enthusiastically supports languages and API’s that enable developers to access the parallel processing power of the GPU.
-In addition to DirectCompute and NVIDIA’s CUDA C/C++, there are solutions for C#, Fortran, Java, OpenCL™, Python and other languages.
+As a processor company, NVIDIA enthusiastically supports language solutions that enable developers to access the parallel processing power of the GPU.
+In addition to DirectCompute and NVIDIA’s CUDA C/C++, there are solutions for C#, Fortran, Java, MATLAB, OpenCL™, Python and other languages.

 Apply to NVIDIA's CUDA Registered Developer Program